IsuruKDev/e-wallet/README.md

 * By using docker compose
     >docker compose up .

+After run the application please execute the following SQL queries before accessing the APIs.
+Which will create both user roles in the database.

+  >INSERT INTO ewalletdb.roles(name) VALUES('ROLE_USER');

+  >INSERT INTO ewalletdb.roles(name) VALUES('ROLE_ADMIN');

 ## URLs

 * Demonstrate 3 types of users (admin, user & any)